tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/times_and_dates.rst

     	# Create time scale converter object
     	time_scale_converter = time_conversion.default_time_scale_converter( )

-    	# Set the epoch in UTC scale (for instance from the above example using DateTime
+    	# Set the epoch in UTC scale (for instance from the above example using DateTime)
     	epoch_utc = tudat_datetime.epoch( )
     	epoch_tdb = time_scale_converter.convert_time(
     		input_scale = time_conversion.utc_scale,
     		output_scale = time_conversion.tdb_scale,
     		input_value = epoch_utc )

 The conversion between UTC and UT1 (the latter of which is used directly to compute Earth rotation) is based on the detailed Earth rotation model as defined in the `IERS 2010 Conventions <https://www.iers.org/SharedDocs/Publikationen/EN/IERS/Publications/tn/TechnNote36/tn36.pdf>`_.
 The ``default_time_scale_converter`` is initialized using default settings for small variations to Earth rotation (see :ref:`the notes here <rotation_model_specifics>` on high-accuracy Earth rotation model).
-The conversion between geocentric scales (TT/TCG) and barycentric scales (TDB/TCB) is performed using the model implemented in SOFA for TT-TDB, which is a series expansion with about 800n terms, based on a numerical solution to the governing equation of the transformation.
+The conversion between geocentric scales (TT/TCG) and barycentric scales (TDB/TCB) is performed using the model implemented in SOFA for TT-TDB, which is a series expansion with about 800 terms, based on a numerical solution to the governing equation of the transformation.
 This conversion is accurate to the level of several nanoseconds.
 For higher accuracy in this conversion, numerical computation of these time scales, consistent with a given solar system ephemeris, should be used.
 Data for such conversions is shipped with recent INPOP ephemerides (for instance).

 Formally, the conversion from TT to TDB (and therefore also UTC to TDB) depends on the geocentric position at which the time in TT/UTC is registered.
 This effect is very small, with the largest effect a daily periodic variation on the order of several microseconds.